datanav/docs/tutorial-getting-started-enrich.rst

 Add semantic value
 ^^^^^^^^^^^^^^^^^^
-We will now add semantic value to our data.
+In this step we will add semantic value to our data.

 The Hubspot Data
 ****************